 Rowanvale Books are a vanity publisher, they are based in Cardiff, Wales (UK), and they provide their services for authors around the globe.
 It was founded in 2012 by Cat, the managing director.
 Her reasons for creating this company were personal.
 After her father had a bad experience with a self-publishing company she decided to make her own enterprise.

-The team works virtually, from the comfort of their own home.
+The team works virtually, from the comfort of their homes.
 This allows them to make a career and focus on their families which translates into happy employees who will deliver excellent results for their clients, the authors.

 Everyone knows that a happy work environment produces exceptional results.